magitnus/bluescan/README.md

-SwitchDoc Labs, LLC
+Bluescan is an application that demonstrate how a python library (blescan) can request a bluetooth stack to scan for available BLE devices.
+The library have been developed by SwitchDoc Labs, LLC
 June 2014

-blescanner is a python program designed to read iBeacon advertizments using a Bluetooth Dongle on a Raspberry Pi

-To test, "sudo python testblescanner.py"
+.

+The examples is modified from the original blescan code.
+To enumerate and count number of devices according to a set of command line parameters.
+Use with "sudo python testblescanner.py"

+.
+Sudo is necessary as BLE function is subject to root priviliges(?)